stkbailey/stkbailey.github.io/_posts/2017-10-09-printing-brains.markdown

 ### 5. Outsource it

 Finally, you will have a couple of mesh files in your `${fs_subj_dir}/mesh` folder.
 You can pull these onto your local machine then email VUMC to get your prints.
 Cost goes up as a function of printing time and material required, so be aware the a full size brain could cost in excess of $30.
-But at the end of the day -- you might finally know what's going on in there.
+But can you truly put a price on the fanciest paper weight you'll ever own?